Follow us being our best self on the Class Dojo Platform

 At Thurgoland School, we equip pupils with the skills and understanding to use computers and equipment effectively.
 This helps pupils become confident, responsible users of a range of technology.
 Our Computing curriculum is split into three strands.
 These are Computer Science, Information Technology and Digital Literacy.

+We believe pupils’ excellent understanding of digital literacy skills is essential to ensure they are competent and confident users of technology and, importantly, know how to use such technology in a safe and responsible manner.
 Our computing curriculum teaches pupils how they can keep themselves safe.
 This includes across a range of online and gaming platforms, including social media.
 Online safety is taught explicitly within computing sessions and wider curriculum activities.
-We work with pupils’ families to ensure our pupils know what to do to keep safe online.
+We work with pupils and families to ensure our pupils know how to keep safe online.
 We share how to deal with any problems and what they should do if they are concerned or worried.

-In EYFS, pupils have access to a range of age-appropriate technology and programs, which they use and investigate during continuous provision.
-Pupils in EYFS are introduced to online safety and are taught simple strategies of how to keep themselves safe whilst online.
 Our curriculum has been written to support all pupils.
-Each lesson is sequenced so that it builds on the learning from the previous lesson, and where appropriate, activities are scaffolded so that all pupils can succeed, thrive and be challenged.
+Each lesson is sequenced so that it builds on the learning from the previous lesson, and where appropriate, activities are scaffolded, so that all pupils can succeed, thrive and be challenged.
 Exploratory tasks foster a deeper understanding of a concept, encouraging pupils to apply their learning in different contexts and make connections with other learning experiences.
+The units for Key Stage 1 and 2 are structured by a spiral curriculum.
+This means that each of the themes is revisited regularly, and pupils revisit each theme through a new unit that consolidates and builds on prior learning within that theme.

 The impact of our Computing curriculum is that pupils develop their curiosity, enjoyment and confidence necessary to succeed in the digitally driven world of today.
 In addition, we measure the impact of our curriculum through the following methods: